 Jacksonville Jaguars @ Houston Texans

 The Texans may not win a single game this season and they’re really set up for an epic tank job.
 It’s just too bad that didn’t happen one year earlier as they could have been in the sweepstakes for new Jaguars’ quarterback Trevor Lawrence.
 The number one overall pick is ready to usher in a new era of football in Jacksonville alongside new head coach Urban Meyer, and you really couldn’t ask for a better matchup to start the young passer’s career.
 Houston cornerbacks Terrance Mitchell and Bradley Roby had fine seasons last year, but the Texans have a complete lack of pass rush off the edge and Lawrence will likely have all day to sit in and throw the ball to D.J.
-Chark, Marvin Jones, Laviska Shenault, and fellow first-round pick and former Clemson player Travis Etienne.
+Chark, Marvin Jones, and Laviska Shenault.
 The Texans allowed the 4th-most passing yards and the 8th-most passing touchdowns in the NFL last year, making this a beautiful matchup for a rookie quarterback to start with.
+James Robinson should also have plenty of running room against this defense.

 Trevor Lawrence accumulated a 34-2 record while at Clemson with both losses coming in the postseason and he’s ready to start winning some games in the NFL as well.
-Deshaun Watson is a proven winner in his own right, but this has been a bizarre offseason and it really doesn’t feel like he’ll be on the field for Houston in Week 1.
 New Texans’ head coach David Culley has a brutal uphill battle to turning this team around into a winning club, and that won’t be made any easier without the superstar Watson.
 These are likely the two bottom-half teams in the AFC South this season, but Jacksonville is quite a bit better and it will show in Week 1.

 Matchup To Watch: Trevor Lawrence (JAX QB) vs. Texans’ pass defense (4th-most passing yards allowed last season)